Anthropologists

 Outlook

-Employment of anthropologists is predicted to increase by 10 percent through 2028, according to the U.S. Department of Labor, or slower than the average for all careers.
+Employment of anthropologists is predicted to increase by 4 percent through 2032, according to the U.S. Department of Labor, about as fast as the average for all careers.
 Most new jobs arising in the near future will be nonteaching positions in consulting firms, research institutes, corporations, and federal, state, and local government agencies.
-Anthropologists will have to be creative in findi...
+Employment opportunities for anthropologists may...